rrigoni/crypto-invoice-payment/README.md

-If you run it in `app.testmode = true` and then you want to run as `app.testmode = false` you shoud delete the wallet.file due to incompatibility in testnet and mainnet generated wallets.
+If you run it in `app.testmode = true` and then you want to run as `app.testmode = false` you shoud delete the `wallet.file and blockstore.file` due to incompatibility in testnet and mainnet generated wallets.

 ### Please, read this first: